DoosanJung/Udacity-deep-reinforcement-learning-nanodegree-continuous-control/Report.md

 The implementation is borrowed from the 'DDPG' coding exercise from the 'Actor-Critic Methods' lesson in the Udacitiy [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) program.

-1. `model.py` implements the Deep Deterministic Polich Gradient (DDPG) Actor and Critic networks.
-This currently contains fully-connected neural network with ReLU activation.
+1. `model.py` implements the Deep Deterministic Polich Gradient (DDPG) `Actor` and `Critic` networks.
+This currently contains fully-connected neural network with ReLU activation, along with the Batch Normalization.
 You can change the structure of the neural network and play with it.
    > Deep Deterministic Policy Gradient (DDPG) is a model-free off-policy algorithm for learning continous actions.
 It combines ideas from DPG (Deterministic Policy Gradient) and DQN (Deep Q-Network).
 It uses Experience Replay and slow-learning target networks from DQN, and it is based on DPG, which can operate over continuous action spaces. [source](https://keras.io/examples/rl/ddpg_pendulum/)

-   The Actor and Critic Local and Target networks are defined as below:
+   The `Actor` and `Critic` Local and Target networks are defined as below:
    ![Actor_Critic_networks](images/Actor_Critic_networks.png)

-   Similarly to [the paper](https://arxiv.org/pdf/1509.02971.pdf), I also included [Batch normalization](http://proceedings.mlr.press/v37/ioffe15.pdf)
+   Similarly to [the paper](https://arxiv.org/pdf/1509.02971.pdf), I also used [Batch normalization](http://proceedings.mlr.press/v37/ioffe15.pdf)

-2. `ddpg_agent.py` implementss the Agent, OUNoise, and ReplayBuffer.
-The Agent has Actor network and Critic network.
-Actor network proposes an action given an state and Critic network predicts if the action is good or bad given a state and an action.Each Actor and Critic network has local and target network.
+2. `ddpg_agent.py` implementss the `Agent`, `OUNoise`, and `ReplayBuffer`.
+The Agent has Actor networks and Critic networks.
+Actor network proposes an action given an state and Critic network predicts if the action is good or bad given a state and an action.
+Each Actor and Critic network has local and target network.
 For continuous action spaces, exploration is done via adding noise to the action and the authors of the paper, [Lillicrap, Timothy P., et al. "Continuous control with deep reinforcement learning." arXiv preprint arXiv:1509.02971 (2015).,](https://arxiv.org/pdf/1509.02971.pdf), used Ornstein-Uhlenbeck process.
    > An advantage of off- policies algorithms such as DDPG is that we can treat the problem of exploration independently from the learning algorithm.
 We constructed an exploration policy μ′ by adding noise sampled from a noise process N to our actor policy.
 As detailed in the supplementary materials we used an Ornstein-Uhlenbeck process (Uhlenbeck & Ornstein, 1930) to generate temporally correlated exploration for exploration efficiency in physical control problems with inertia.
 [Source](https://arxiv.org/pdf/1509.02971.pdf)

     The Agent also uses Experience Replay.